NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-automatic/index.md

 - Modifies the existing bluetoothd.service system file to run the bluetooth BLE service created Python.
 - Creates a new systemd service file: btwifiset.service and starts it (+ auto-start on boot).

 The script provides written feedback on install progress in the terminal.
-Upon completion, you are ready to use the ios app ***SetWifiViaBT*** with the raspberry pi.
+Upon completion, you are ready to use the ios app ***BTBerryWifi*** with the raspberry pi.
 Enjoy!

-*Note- the ios app is not yet published on the App Store - but it is coming soon!*
+>Note- the ios app is called ***BTBerryWifi*** in the Apple App Store.
+Best to search for its name exactly, since I messed up the keywords - but a search for "Raspberry pi wifi bluetooth" should work also.